The following are some comments about writing about race that I have started to share with my students.

 3. I feel strongly that writers should avoid using the term “Caucasian” as a synonym for “white.”
-The term was coined by the German philosopher Christoph Meines and refers specifically to people from the Caucasus mountains.
+The term was coined by the German philosopher Christoph Meines in the 18th century and refers specifically to people from the Caucasus mountains.
 One reason he gave for choosing this term is that he thought people from the Caucasus were the most beautiful.
 This term eventually became part of a nineteenth century effort to understand race as scientific categories that explicitly argued there were physiological bases for racial inequalities.
 “Scientific racism,” as it eventually came to be known, has since been discredited by anthropologists.
-Given this history, I discourage the use of the term “Caucasian” as much as I would on the use of terms like “Mongoloid” and “Negroid.”
+Given this history, I frown on the use of the term “Caucasian” as much as I would on the use of terms like “Mongoloid” and “Negroid.”

 4. For a time, people of Latin American heritage were referred to as Latinos.
 But, since Spanish makes use of gendered nouns, it has been pointed out by scholars and activists that this usage excludes women (much in the way using the pronouns “he” and “him” to refer to a generic person can exclude women), so it became more common for writers to use a diacritical mark: “Latinos/as.”
-This is awkward, and also suggested a gender normative that has left many feeling that this term is also inadequate.
-Most recently, any writers have started to replace the Spanish noun endings with an x, as in “Latinx.”
+This is awkward, and also suggested a gender normativity that has left many feeling that this term is also inadequate.
+Most recently, many writers have started to replace the Spanish noun endings with an x, as in “Latinx.”